microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Partner Center Acct.md

 ## Microsoft Partner Onboarding Academy

-## What is Partner Center?
+### What is Partner Center?

-Microsoft Partner Center is a web-based portal and platform provided by Microsoft for its partners, including resellers, managed service providers (MSPs), system integrators, and other businesses that collaborate with Microsoft to sell or deliver Microsoft products and services to customers.
-Partner Center serves as a central hub for partners to manage their relationship with Microsoft and access various tools and resources to support their business activities.
+**Microsoft Partner Center is a web-based portal and platform provided by Microsoft for its partners, including resellers, Managed Service Providers (MSPs), System Integrators (SIs), and other businesses that collaborate with Microsoft to sell or deliver Microsoft products and/or services to customers.**

+Partner Center serves as the central hub for partners to manage their relationship with Microsoft and access various tools and resources to support their business activities.

-Key Features and functionalities:
+Key Features & Functionalities:

 - __Account Management__: Partners can use Partner Center to manage their Microsoft Partner Network (MPN) accounts.
 This includes updating company information, managing user access, and maintaining a record of their Microsoft certifications and competencies.